-The accompanying regulation prescribes the steps in conducting an ex-ante analysis, which include: 1) analysis of the current situation, identification of the changethat needs to be achieved in a certain area and the conditions for implementing that change, 2) determination of general and specific goals and performance indicators for monitoring the achievement of goals, 3) identifying options, i.e. possible measures/groups of measures for achieving special goals and resources for their implementation, 4) analysis of effects option, 5) choosing the optimal option or the optimal combination of considered options 6) identifying the necessary resources for the implementation and monitoring of the implementation of public policies and determines performance indicators at the level of established measures.
+The accompanying regulation prescribes the steps in conducting an ex-ante analysis, which include: 1) assessing the current state, identifying the change that needs to be achieved in a specific area, and determining the conditions for implementing that change, 2) defining general and specific objectives and performance indicators for monitoring the achievement of objectives, 3) identifying options, i.e., possible measures or groups of measures for achieving specific objectives, 4) analyzing the effects of options - possible measures for achieving objectives - and the risks associated with their implementation, 5) selecting the optimal option - measures for achieving objectives, 6) identifying the competent authorities and necessary resources for implementing the optimal option - measures, monitoring the implementation of public policies, evaluating performance, and reporting on the achieved outcomes of the public policy document.

-&lt;sup>5 Regulation on the methodology of public policy management, analysis of the effects of public policies and regulations and the content of individual public policy documents ("Official Gazette of RS", No. 8/2019)
+&lt;sup>5 Regulation on the Methodology for the Development of Public Policy Documents ("Official Gazette of the RS", No. 20/2025)